lucasschejtman/resttogql-workshop/instructions/content/30_part1_queries/31_building_the_schema.md

 The goal of this section is to start building the GraphQL schema that will service the application.

 We will do this in the AWS console, however this is not the only way this can be done.
-We can also do this using amplify.
+We can also do this using AWS Amplify.

 ![Stocks Worshop Application](/images/architecture/Arch2.png)